injectedfusion/hedera-gcs-setup/README.md

 ansible-galaxy install -r roles/requirements.yml --force
 ```

-Your project directory should look something like this
+Your finished project directory should look something like this
 ```console
 .
 ├── group_vars